 AI didn’t come up with the entire solution to my water heater recirculation problem in one go.
 The conversion started with what was burning so much natural gas.
 After I turned off recirculation, the next question was why that setting was enabled and how I could still get the benefits without running it 24/7.

 I then asked how to tell which wire from the 12V adapter is positive and which is negative.
 AI said it’s easier if I use a barrel tip adapter.
-I asked where to put the switch and wires.
-AI told me about the project box and the cable gland.
+I asked where to put the switch and the wires.
+AI told me about the project box and the cable glands.

 A full solution only emerged after these rounds of questions.